AlwaysBCoding/poketools/NOTES.md

   - Magnet Rise (causes user to be in a hover state for 5 turns)
   - Metal Burst (wtf is this attack?! -- targeting listed as: special on serebii)
   - Mortal Spin (removes hazards from user's side while dealing damage)
+  - Night Shade (deals damage equal to the user's level)
+  - Order Up (stat change is contingent on the tatsugiri form that Dondozo has in it's mouth)
+  - Outrage (everything about the move... random targeting, move lock-in, confusion at the end)

 ## Custom Move Behavior Grouping
   - User loses percentage of maximum HP in exchange for stat boosts